alesk/pml-project/README.md

   - rmarkdown
   - doMC

-and their dependecies.
+and their respective dependecies.

 For rendering the final project, `rmakdown` is used together with `pandoc`.
-To produce the final output, use the following sequence of R command:
+To produce the final output, use the following sequence of R commands:

     library(rmarkdown)
     render("pml-project.Rmd", output_format="html")